hainesr/dockerfiles/ReadMe.md

 $ docker build -t <tag> <build-dir>
 ```

-If a particular image requires any special steps these will be detailed in a ReadMe in the image directory.
+If a particular image requires any special steps, for either building or running, these will be detailed in a ReadMe in the image directory.

 ### Licence